cis1912/fa-26-stateful-set-lab/README.md

 Wait until `note-0` is `Running` again, then press Ctrl-C.

 The pod that is shutting down can show `Error` for a moment.
 That is the old container exiting.
-The replacement is the `note-0` whose age drops back to `0`.
+The replacement is the `note-0`.

 ```bash
 kubectl exec note-0 -- cat /data/note.txt